SAP/e-mobility-charging-stations-simulator/README.md

 - Response:
   [`uuid`, `PDU`]
   `uuid`: String uniquely linking the response to the request
-  `PDU`: Response data to requested procedure
+  `PDU`: Response parameters to requested procedure

 #### Version 0.0.1

-Set the WebSocket header _Sec-Websocket-Protocol_ to `ui0.0.1`.
+Set the Websocket header _Sec-Websocket-Protocol_ to `ui0.0.1`.

 ##### Procedures